zchee/neovim-wiki/Development-tips.md

 ## Debugging memory errors(segfaults, leaks...)

 Building and installing neovim with clang's address sanitizer is a good way to debug memory errors as soon as they happen.
-It's much faster than running the program under valgrind, so its possible to install the ASAN build and use it normally as your daily editor.
+It's much faster than running the program under valgrind, so it's possible to install the ASAN build and use it normally as your daily editor.
 Assuming clang 3.4 is installed in a unix-like environment, the following steps should get you started:

 - Build neovim with address sanitizer enabled: `CC=clang-3.4 make CMAKE_EXTRA_FLAGS="-DCMAKE_INSTALL_PREFIX=${SOME_PREFIX} -DSANITIZE=ON"`
 - Optionally install it if you desire to use as your normal editor: `make install`